Worklytics/psoxy/infra/examples/aws-hris/README.md

 # aws-hris

-This example provisions psoxy as an AWS Lambda that pseudonomizies HRIS files.
+This example provisions an AWS Lambda that pseudonomizes HRIS files.
 The source file is dropped in a *import bucket* and result will appear in *processed bucket*.

 ## Authentication